John-Kostick/vzome-sharing/_posts/2022-10-18-Truncared-Hexagonal-Trapezohedron-Study-11-20-31.md

 ---
-title: Truncared Hexagonal Trapezohedron Study
+title: Truncated Hexagonal Trapezohedron Study
 description: A 3D design created in vZome.
 Use your mouse or touch to interact.
 image: https://John-Kostick.github.io/vzome-sharing/2022/10/18/11-20-31-Truncared-Hexagonal-Trapezohedron-Study/Truncared-Hexagonal-Trapezohedron-Study.png
-published: false
+published: true
 layout: vzome
+description:
+  This is an approximate model.
 ---

 {% comment %}